vtopc/intro-to-go/concurrency/README.md

     The semaphore/errgroup is preferable in most cases, since with the worker pool there would be hanging workers, that doing nothing and spawning a new goroutine is quite cheap.

-3. It should be possible to stop spawned goroutines, e.g. on service shutdown.
+3. It should be possible to stop spawned goroutines, e.g. on service shutdown or HTTP timeout.
 Use one of next for cancellation:
 - `context.Context`(preferable)
 - done channel